Chocolates for Kids – Benefits, Side Effects and Fun Facts

 4. Peeing a Lot

 The bladder capacity in children develops over time, which is why they need to go to the toilet more often.
-The presence of caffeine in chocolate aggravates it further since it is diuretic.
+The presence of caffeine in chocolate aggravates it further since it is a diuretic.
 This could cause your little one to visit the loo numerous time or even end up wetting his pants.

 5. A Propensity for Addiction